-Upon the death of a DSU Participant prior to the distribution of the DSUs credited to the Account of such DSU Participant under the DSU Plan, Payment Shares or, upon the joint election of the Corporation and the executor or administrator of the DSU Participant's estate, Cash Payment or a combination of Cash Payment and Payment Shares shall be issued or paid to the estate of such DSU Participant on or about the thirtieth (30th) day after the Corporation is notified of the death of the DSU Participant or on a later date elected by the DSU Participant's estate in the form prescribed for such purposes by the Corporation and delivered to the Chief Financial Officer of the Corporation not later than twenty (20) days after the Corporation is notified of the death of the DSU Participant, provided that such elected date is no later than the last business day of the calendar year following the calendar year in which the DSU Participant dies so that payment can be made on or before such last business day.
+Upon the death of a DSU Participant prior to the distribution of the DSUs credited to the Account of such DSU Participant under the DSU Plan, Payment Shares or, upon the joint election of the Corporation and the executor or administrator of the DSU Participant's estate, Cash Payment or a combination of Cash Payment and Payment Shares shall be issued or paid to the estate of such DSU Participant on or about the thirtieth (30th) day after the Corporation is notified of the death of the DSU Participant or on a later date elected by the DSU Participant's estate in the form prescribed for such purposes by the Corporation and delivered to the Chief Financial Officer of the Corporation not later than twenty (20) days after the Corporation is notified of the death of the DSU Participant dies so that payment can be made on or before such last business day.
 Any Cash Payment shall be calculated on the basis that the day on which the DSU Participant dies, or the date elected by the estate, as applicable, is the Distribution Date and shall be subject to applicable withholding taxes.